RedClouud/ICS-test-bed-PoC/README.md

 TRIST is part inspired by [MiniCPS](https://minicps.readthedocs.io/), a CPS simulation tool built on top of [Mininet](http://mininet.org/).
 However, TRIST takes this one step further by implementing any CPS into portable and instantly deployable Docker containers.
 This means no installation, configuration, or setup is requried.

-# Current state
+# Getting Started

 TRIST is a Work In Progress (WIP) and so some functionality and features will be incomplete or buggy.

-## Current simulations

-There are two PoC simulations available to use.
+Currently, there are two PoC simulations available to use.
 Each one is seperated on each branch in the repo:

 - [main](https://github.com/RedClouud/ICS-test-bed-PoC) - the main branch contains the simulation running normally
 - [DoS_Emulation](https://github.com/RedClouud/ICS-test-bed-PoC/tree/DoS_Emulation) - the DoS_Emulation branch contains an emulated DoS attack on PLC1 to mimic what DoS attack might look like on the system

-## How to run the PoC
+## How to run (normal)

+Let's start with the main branch.
+This will run the testbed during normal operations.

-1. Select the branch that you would like to use: provides chosen feature (default or DoS emulation)
+1. Select the branch that you would like to use: provides chosen feature (normal behavior is in the main branch)

-   Let's start with the basic, default feature set to begin with...

    ```bash
    $ git checkout main